UCF women's soccer head coach Tiffany Roberts Sahaydak traveled to Africa with the state department.

 An Olympic gold medalist, World Cup champion and two-time NCAA champion, Tiffany Roberts Sahaydak was named head women's soccer coach at UCF in May 2013.

-Roberts Sahaydak made her first season an unforgettable one, earning praise as the American Athletic Conference's Coach of the Year.
-She led UCF to a school-record unbeaten streak (18 matches), an NSCAA national standing through much of the year and the program's first undefeated conference season since 1999.
+In her first season (2013), she led UCF to a school-record unbeaten streak (18 matches), an NSCAA national standing through much of the year and the program's first undefeated conference season since 1999.
 In addition, UCF made history as the first program to win an American Athletic Conference Championship.

 Roberts Sahaydak came to Orlando after serving six seasons at VCU alongside her co-head coach, husband and current UCF associate head coach Tim Sahaydak.

 Roberts Sahaydak spent a decade with the U.S. National Team from 1994-2004, earning 110 caps (with 60 starts).
 Her career was highlighted by three women's World Cups - among them, the unforgettable 1999 championship - and a gold medal with the 1996 Olympic team.

 She is a native of San Ramon, Calif., and was selected as the 1994 California High School Player of the Year.
 She was a three-time Parade High School All-American, a three-time NSCAA All-American and was the two-time National Girl's High School Player of the Year.